Incoming Students

 Attending this course does not exempt you from presenting the Portuguese certificate upon application.

-Which curricular units are taught in English?
+Which curricular units are lectured in English?

 Can I write exams and assignments in English?

-Most professors are able to provide bibliography in English and accept exams or assignments in English.
 Students must confirm this possibility with each professor at the beginning of the semester.

 Additional Information